laurarnichols/dataScienceProjects/README.md

 # Data Science Portfolio

 This repository contains projects that I have worked on showcasing various skills needed to be successful as a data scientist.
+I am learning the various tools and skills and this portfolio will document my projects along the way.

 ## Contents